 We are excited about our academic offerings and invite you to spend a few minutes getting to know our School better.
 In keeping up with the scientific and technological needs of the 21st century the School of Sciences and Engineering has taken an interdisciplinary approach in offering academic programs which will help students to acquire theoretical and practical knowledge, to learn how to discover new knowledge and to become lifelong learners for a productive and rewarding career development.
 If you would like to study towards an academic or professional career in the Sciences and Engineering you have visited the right site.

 The School of Sciences and Engineering is one of Cyprus’ few resources of education in the fields of science and engineering.
 Organizationally, our School consists of three departments, namely: (a) Computer Science, (b) Engineering, and (c) Life & Health Sciences.
-The Department of Computer Science offers programs in Mathematics (BSc) and in Computer Science (BSc, MSc, PhD).
+The Department of Computer Science offers programs in Computer Science (BSc, MSc, PhD) and in Data Science (BSc, MSc).
+The MSc in Data Science is offered through Distance Learning.
+Furthermore, the MSc in Computer Science is also available through Distance Learning.
 The Department of Engineering offers programs in the disciplines of Computer Engineering (BSc), Electrical Engineering (BSc, MSc, PhD), Civil & Environmental Engineering (BSc), Mechanical Engineering (BSc), Oil & Gas Engineering (BSc) and Oil, Gas and Energy Engineering (MSc, PhD).
-The Department of Life and Health Sciences offers programs in the disciplines of Nursing (BSc), Human Biology (BSc), Sports Science (BSc), Nutrition & Dietetics (BSc, PhD), Pharmacy (BPharm), Physiotherapy (BSc, PhD), Environmental & Energy Management (BSc), Exercise Science & Physical Education (MSc, PhD), Clinical Dietetics (MSc), Sports Nutrition/Dietetics & Nutrition Intervention (MSc), Contemporary Nursing (MSc), Mental Health Nursing (MSc), Orthopedic Science & Rehabilitation (MSc), and Biomedical Sciences (MSc).
+The Department of Life and Health Sciences offers programs in the disciplines of Nursing (BSc, PhD), Human Biology (BSc), Sports Science (BSc), Nutrition & Dietetics (BSc, PhD), Pharmacy (BPharm), Physiotherapy (BSc, PhD), Exercise Science & Physical Education (MSc, PhD), Clinical Dietetics (MSc), Sports Nutrition/Dietetics & Nutrition Intervention (MSc), Contemporary Nursing (MSc), Mental Health Nursing (MSc), Physiotherapy & Rehabilitation (MSc), Biomedical Sciences (MSc), and Drug Regulatory Affairs (MSc offered through Distance Learning).

 As a student in the School of Sciences and Engineering you should aim high.
 You should be proud of your chosen field of study.
 You should attend classes consistently, study regularly and work hard on homework problems and assignments.
 You should be prepared to challenge your instructors with questions during the lecture and even afterwards when you see them during office hours.
 Working hard in order to earn good grades is just one aspect of University education.
 There are some other aspects as well which are often overlooked.
 Attend as many seminars as you can – all three Departments in our School organize a series of seminars throughout the academic year.
 Very often what you hear in these seminars is complimentary to what you are offered in your undergraduate curriculum.
 You get to hear about cutting edge research, new techniques, and new technologies.
 Your interest in a specific area may just get sparked by attending a seminar.
 From a seminar, you may even get ideas for pursuing postgraduate studies.
 What’s definitely certain is that by attending seminars your knowledge and experience are broadened.